 Institutional investors who are willing to collectively engage with companies will participate in Institutional Investors Collective Engagement Program, promoted/organized by the Forum.
 In this Program, the Forum serves as the coordinator/secretariat.
 Participating institutional investors will discuss key issues with target companies and come up with engagement agendas which reinforce ongoing constructive dialogues.
 For each agenda, the Forum will try to set up collective engagement events, facilitate meetings (i.e. act as moderator), so that the dialogues between the targeted companies and investors are effective and constructive.

 Institutional investors participating in the Program are those who invest in a wide range of Japanese equities through passive investment and other processes.
 All of them are investors who invest based on a long-term perspective.
 Passive investment, in particular, is a very long-term, buy-and-hold investment strategy where the number of stocks held fluctuates only with fund flows, basically.

-As of April 2020, seven institutional investors are participating in the Program: Pension Fund Association, The Dai-ichi Life Insurance, Sumitomo Mitsui DS Asset Management, Sumitomo Mitsui Trust Asset Management, Mitsubishi UFJ Trust Bank, Meiji Yasuda Asset management, and Resona Asset Management.
+As of April 2020, seven institutional investors are participating in the Program: Pension Fund Association, The Dai-ichi Life Insurance, Sumitomo Mitsui DS Asset Management, Sumitomo Mitsui Trust Asset Management, Mitsubishi UFJ Trust and Banking, Meiji Yasuda Asset Management, and Resona Asset Management.

 * By clicking on the banner, you can be directed to the relevant pages/sections of each company's website.